aaron-imani/aaron-imani.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hey!
-I'm a Ph.D. student in Software Engineering at UC Irvine, where I work with [Dr. Mohammad Moshirpour](https://www.linkedin.com/in/moshirpour) in the [SEPE Lab](https://moshirpour.com).
-My research dives into how different factors affect large language models’ ability to understand code 🧠.
-Before this, I did my Master’s in Software Engineering at the University of Calgary.
+I'm a Ph.D. student in Software Engineering at UC Irvine 🇺🇸, where I work with [Dr. Mohammad Moshirpour](https://www.linkedin.com/in/moshirpour) in the [SEPE Lab](https://moshirpour.com).
+My research dives into how different factors affect large language models’ ability to understand code 🤖💭<i class="fa-sharp fa-solid fa-code"></i>.
+Before this, I did my Master’s in Software Engineering at the University of Calgary 🇨🇦.

 Curious about what I’ve been working on?
-Feel free to check out my resume using the button below!
-You can also find a complete list of my peer-reviewed publications [here](/publications).
+Feel free to check out my résumé using the button below!
+You can also find a list of my peer-reviewed publications [here](/publications).

 <a href="assets/pdf/Resume_Aaron_Imani.pdf" class="btn btn-md btn-primary" target="_blank">
   <strong>Download Résumé</strong>